kumc-bmi/grouse/etl_i2b2/CONTRIBUTING.md

   - *ISSUE*: line length in the top level README.md

+### Dry SQL: views of magic strings and numbers

+Collect manifest constants in `select ... from dual` views; for
+example: `(select active from i2b2_status)` rather than `'A'`.

+While doing sub-selects or cross joins with constant views is a little awkward, it's an idiom we have used for some time and it does seem to work.

+Alternatives considered:

+  - PL/SQL inherits a lot from Ada, but not Ada's discriminated types.
+  - PL/SQL has object types similar to Java, but exploration into scala-style with a subclass for each member showed poor support for singletons.
+  - PL/SQL has packages of constant functions, but postgres does not have packages, so the `pkg.fn` client syntax is not portable.

 ## Python doctest for story telling and unit testing

 Each python module header should tell a story using [doctest][],